arighi/virtme-ng/README.md

 This means that you can safely destroy the entire filesystem, crash the kernel, etc. without affecting the host.

-Kernels produced with KernelCraft are lacking lots of features, in order to reduce the build time to the minimum and still provide you a usable kernel capable of running your tests and experiments.
+Kernels produced with virtme-ng are lacking lots of features, in order to reduce the build time to the minimum and still provide you a usable kernel capable of running your tests and experiments.

-KernelCraft is based on virtme, written by Andy Lutomirski <luto@kernel.org>
+virtme-ng is based on virtme, written by Andy Lutomirski <luto@kernel.org>
 ([web][korg-web] | [git][korg-git]).

 Quick start